 The experiment, briefly

 Portfolio A: $10,000 into VTI.
-Automatic monthly contribution of $250 added through July 2024, then paused.
+An automatic monthly contribution of $250 added through July 2024, then paused.
 Dividends reinvested mechanically.
 Total contributions over the period: $19,750.

 Same broker, same start date, same tax treatment, same external macro environment.
 Different process.
+The SEC's Investor.gov makes the same general point about low-cost index investing and the drag of frequent trading.

 | Metric | Portfolio A (index, DRIP) | Portfolio B (active picks) |